 By providing consumers with comprehensive information about credit products, TILA empowers them to make informed financial decisions and promotes fair lending practices in the marketplace.

-Main protection: Requires that creditors explain the true cost of credit.
+Main protection: The act requires creditors to explain the true cost of credit in a way that’s easy to understand.

 4. Fair Credit Billing Act

-The Fair Credit Billing Act (FCBA) was designed to give consumers the right to dispute billing errors, which may include unauthorized charges, unidentified charges, mathematical errors, failure to provide an account statement or failure to credit an account with a payment.
-Under the act, consumers can file a claim within 60 days of the error, and they are not required to pay the amount until the issue is resolved.
+The Fair Credit Billing Act (FCBA) was designed to give consumers the right to dispute billing errors, including unauthorized charges, unidentified charges, mathematical errors, failure to provide an account statement or failure to credit an account with a payment.
+Under the act, consumers can file a claim within 60 days of the error and aren’t required to pay the amount until the issue is resolved.

-Main protection: Gives consumers the right to dispute errors or unauthorized credit use.
+Main protection: It gives consumers the right to dispute errors and unauthorized credit use.

 5. Fair Credit Reporting Act

-The Fair Credit Reporting Act (FCRA) ensures that consumers have the right to the information listed on their credit report.
-Prior to this act, enacted in 1970, consumers could not order a copy of their credit report, check the accuracy of the items on it or dispute these items.
-This meant that credit bureaus could get away with inaccurate reporting with no repercussions.
+The Fair Credit Reporting Act (FCRA) ensures consumers have the right to the information listed on their credit report.
+Before this act was enacted in 1970, consumers couldn’t order a copy of their credit report, check the accuracy of the items on it or dispute these items.
+This meant credit bureaus could get away with inaccurate reporting without repercussions.

 - Limitations on reporting